zq00/glmhd/README.md

 ## Overview

 This R package estimates the inflation and variance of the MLE from a high-dimensional binary regression model.
+(Note: This package is currently under construction to fix numerical inaccuracy when gamma or beta0 is large.)

 ## Getting started